guyroyse/pixxxer/README.md

 To use the template to build a record:

-	s = record.depixxxit(:book)
+	s = record.pixxxit(:book)
 	s.should == 'Dune      Herbert   0012001295'

-Note:
+Notes:

-Most things default to zero
-Fields default to strings
-at_position is zero-based
+Most things default to zero.
+Fields default to strings. at_position is zero-based

 Copyright
 ---------